 initializer-list :

 initializer

 initializer

-initializer, initializer

 '''

 The assignment-expression is a normal expression except that a comma (,) outside parentheses is interpreted as the end of the initializer, not as the sequence operator.
-As explained in more detail below, this allows creation of nested initializers: The aggregate and its initializer must exactly match in terms of nesting, number of components/elements/members present at each level, and types of components/elements/members.
+As explained in more detail below, this allows creation of nested initializers: The variable type and its initializer must exactly match in terms of nesting, number of components/elements/members present at each level, and types of components/elements/members.
+An assignment-expression at global scope can include calls to user-defined functions.

 An assignment-expression in an initializer must be either the same type as the object it initializes or be a type that can be converted to the object's type according to section 4.1.10 "Implicit Conversions".
-Since these include constructors, an aggregate can be initialized by either a constructor or an initializer list; an element in an initializer list can be a constructor.
+Since these include constructors, a composite variable can be initialized by either a constructor or an initializer list; and an element in an initializer list can be a constructor.